codemagic-ci-cd/codemagic-docs/content/code-signing-yaml/signing-macos.md

   A RSA 2048 bit private key to be included in the [signing certificate](https://help.apple.com/xcode/mac/current/#/dev1c7c2c67d) that Codemagic fetches or creates.

   App Developer Portal has a limitation of maximum 2 macOS distribution certificates per team.
-This means that if you already have 2 of `Mac Installer Distribution` or `Developer ID Application` certificates, you won't be able to create new ones.
+This means that if you already have 2 `Mac Installer Distribution` or `Developer ID Application` certificates, you won't be able to create new ones.
 If any of those are not used, you may revoke them, which will make it possible to create new certificates with the specified new certificate private key.
 You can create a new 2048 bit RSA key by running the following command in your terminal:

   ```bash
   ssh-keygen -t rsa -b 2048 -m PEM -f ~/Desktop/codemagic_private_key -q -N ""
   ```

-   If you wish to use existing certificates and don't have the used previously private key, or those certificates were created via a Certificate Authority request or via Xcode, you can [export](https://help.apple.com/xcode/mac/current/#/dev154b28f09) used certificate(s) into `.p12` container(s) and get used private key to be able to fetch these certificates from another machine.
-You can export the private key and convert it using the next command
+   If you wish to use existing certificates and don't have the private key used to create them available, or those certificates were created via a Certificate Authority request or via Xcode, you can [export](https://help.apple.com/xcode/mac/current/#/dev154b28f09) the existing certificate(s) into `.p12` container(s) and get the used private key so as to be able to fetch these certificates from another machine.
+You can export the private key and convert it using the following command:

     ```bash
     openssl pkcs12 -in <your_certificate_name>.p12 -nodes -nocerts | openssl rsa -out <your_private_key_name>.key